-MIDDLEBURY, Vt. - This month marks the beginning of the Middlebury Language Schools’ summer sessions, known internationally for their intensive immersion approach to the teaching of language and culture.
+MIDDLEBURY, Vt. — This month marks the beginning of the Middlebury Language Schools’ summer sessions, known internationally for their intensive immersion approach to the teaching of language and culture.
 A milestone in Language School history also will take place this summer when the German School, which held its first session in 1915, celebrates its 100th anniversary.